 Government Funded Nutrition Courses

-Australia offers 22 government funded nutrition courses courses in 2026, ranging from Certificate III to Master's Degree.
+Australia offers 20 government funded nutrition courses courses in 2026, ranging from Certificate III to Diploma.
 You can study government funded nutrition courses fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 5 months to 8 years to complete.
-Depending on the qualification and state, you may be eligible for fee-free TAFE, state-subsidised places or VET Student Loans to reduce upfront costs.
+Courses typically take 10 months to 2 years to complete.
+Depending on your state, fee-free TAFE or state-subsidised training may be available, leading to roles such as Pharmacy Assistant or Aged Care Worker.

 Frequently Asked Questions